GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: GraphCogent

 We prepare 100 graphs (300 edges each) to test four subgraph granularities (25-100 edges).
 Using Llama3.1-8B, we measure Edit distance and Cost to compute GEC.
 Results in Fig.~\ref{Chapter3_Representation} show that coarser granularity exceeds LLM's transformation capacity, increasing Edit distance, while finer granularity raises Cost through frequent LLM interactions.
 The GEC for graph reasoning tasks varies across models due to differences training or parameter scales, and for Llama3.1-8B, it achieves optimal GEC at approximately 50 edges.

-Guided by GEC, the Sensory Agent decomposes large graphs into optimally-sized subgraphs to achieve accurate graph transformation.
-We employ heuristic prompts (prompt details in Appendix~\ref{LLM Prompts}) to guide the agent outputting standardized adjacency lists regardless of input format (symbolic notations, linguistic descriptions, etc.).
-To handle both weighted and unweighted graph adjacency lists, we implement dual regular expression templates to automatically match these two data formats.
-These templates precisely extract edge information from the parsed adjacency lists, with the extracted data subsequently validated by the Graph Verifier to ensure structural and semantic accuracy.
+Guided by GEC, the Sensory Agent decomposes large graphs into optimally sized subgraphs to achieve accurate transformation.
+We employ heuristic prompts to elicit standardized adjacency lists regardless of input format (e.g., symbolic notations, linguistic descriptions).
+To handle both weighted and unweighted adjacency lists, we implement dual regular-expression templates that automatically match these formats; extracted edges are subsequently validated by the Graph Verifier.
+For text-represented graphs, we implement a sliding-window sampler whose window size is selected by GEC; by default with Llama3.1-8B we use 50 edges per window.
+Each window carries a fixed 5\% edge overlap to preserve cross-window structures at boundaries.
+For structured graph files (e.g., edgelist, txt, and json), we bypass partitioning and load them directly into the Buffer Module without windowing.